-Joel Williams was hired as the head coach of the Tufts University Men's Cross Country / Track & Field program in November 2015.
-He is entering his second season directing the Jumbo men's cross country team.
+New England's Coach of the Year both indoors and outdoors in 2017, Joel Williams was hired to lead the Tufts University Men's Track & Field / Cross Country program in November 2015.
+He is in his fourth season directing the Jumbos.

-Last year, Williams' men's cross country team had two runners (Tim Nichols and Luke O'Connor) earn All-American honors at the same NCAA Championship for the first time in program history.
-Nichols won the New England Small College Athletic Conference (NESCAC) and NCAA Regional Championships and was voted the US Track & Field and Cross Country Coaches Association (USTFCCCA) New England Athlete of the Year.
+In 2017, Tufts was 18th at the NCAA Indoor Championships with senior Tim Nichols capturing the 5,000 meters crown.
+Outdoors, Tufts' 11 national qualifiers was the most in program history and the Jumbos placed 16th at the NCAA meet.
+Duvivier was the USTFCCCA New England Indoor Field Athlete of the Year and distance runner Luke O'Connor won USTFCCCA New England Outdoor Track Athlete of the Year honors.
+For the 2016 cross country season, Williams' team had two runners (Nichols and O'Connor) earn All-American honors at the same NCAA Championship for the first time in program history.
+Nichols won the New England Small College Athletic Conference (NESCAC) and NCAA Regional Championships and was voted the USTFCCCA New England Athlete of the Year.

 A national champion as a competitor and the recipient of multiple Coach of the Year awards, Williams came to the Jumbos from Illinois Tech where he was head coach of the men's and women's cross country and track & field programs.
 In his first season as a head coach at Illinois Tech in 2015, Williams was named Men's and Women's Cross Country Coach of the Year for the Association of Division III Independents.